iitimii/Cam-Ai/README.md

-# AI tracking Camera with Action Recognition

-# Project Description
+# CamAI

-Welcome to a groundbreaking project that marries cutting-edge artificial intelligence (AI) with conventional camera technology, bringing about a remarkable transformation in how we perceive and interact with the world.
+CamAI marries cutting-edge artificial intelligence (AI) with conventional camera technology, bringing about a remarkable transformation in how we perceive and interact with the world.
 Our AI Camera with Real-Time Action Recognition is powered by  AI algorithms that elevate its capabilities to a whole new level.

 By harnessing the potential of AI, our camera becomes more than just a passive observer.
 It actively comprehends and interprets human actions and movements in real time.
 From discerning basic actions like walking and running to identifying complex gestures, this camera offers a deeper understanding of human behavior.